Gamma Lines and Dark Matter from Anomaly Cancellation: INTRODUCTION

 In this article, we investigate a class of theories for new physics where a cold dark matter candidate is predicted from gauge anomaly cancellation.
 The standard model of particle physics is an anomaly-free gauge theory and the fermionic degrees of freedom are exactly the needed for anomaly cancellation.
 Anomaly cancellation can be seen also as a theoretical principle that can help us to look for new gauge theories beyond the standard model.
-One can imagine many new gauge symmetries but the standard model has two types of symmetries, the total lepton number and baryon number, that could be promoted to local gauge symmetries~\cite{FileviezPerez:2010gw,FileviezPerez:2011pt,Duerr:2013dza,FileviezPerez:2014lnj,FileviezPerez:2024fzc}.
+One can imagine many new gauge symmetries but the standard model has two types of accidental global symmetries at the classical level~\footnote{These symmetries are broken at the quantum level by $SU(2)_L$ instantons~\cite{tHooft:1976rip}.}, the total lepton number and baryon number, that could be promoted to local gauge symmetries~\cite{FileviezPerez:2010gw,FileviezPerez:2011pt,Duerr:2013dza,FileviezPerez:2014lnj,FileviezPerez:2024fzc}.
 These theories predict a dark matter candidate from anomaly cancellation and make several interesting predictions for collider and dark matter experiments.
 See Ref.~\cite{FileviezPerez:2024fzc} for a new proposal where the gauge anomalies associated to lepton or baryon numbers are cancelled with the minimal number of extra fermionic representations and predict a cold dark matter candidate.
 These theories are interesting because they are motivated for other reasons and as a bonus one predicts the possible existence of a fermionic dark matter candidate.